Emerald214/emerald214.github.io/README.md

 | `childNodeTypes`          | No       | List of [primary node types](https://documentation.magnolia-cms.com/display/DOCS/Node+types#Nodetypes-Magnoliaprimarynodetypes) for filtering child nodes | `mgnl:contentNode` |
 | `limit`                   | No       | Defines the amount of results to return in a paginated result set. | `10` |
 | `bypassWorkspaceAcls`     | No       | Defines whether or not workspace permissions (ACLs) should be evaluated.<br/>URI permissions are still evaluated. | `false` |

+Lastly, if the endpoint path convention does not fit, the `endpointPath` property can be configured, and then overrides the automatic path.

+### 3) Best practices

+* You are now in control of your API versioning strategy
+  * Versioning the API with the version suffix, for best consistency, can be combined with YAML deprecations on Magnolia 5.6
+  * Don't version the API, keep it evolving in sync with rapidly changing data models, templates and frontend apps
+  * Our declarative API versioning is now decoupled from versioning of the endpoint implementation
+* Our previous `v1.JcrDeliveryEndpoint` was statically mapped to `/.rest/delivery/<endpoint-prefix>/v1`.
+Magnolia's security setup comes with the `rest-anonymous` role, which grants public GET access to `/.rest/delivery/*`
+  * If you want to leverage Magnolia's default setup for anonymous access, you may now place your endpoint definitions inside a `delivery` folder to match this pattern
+  * If not, ensure appropriate URI web access in Roles configuration.

 ## Reading a single node